 Many hedgerows around the country are either over managed or neglected.
-Typically over managed hedgerows have been cut at the same height for so long that gaps have appeared and the stems become gnarled and twisted.
+Typically over-managed hedgerows have been cut at the same height for so long that gaps have appeared and the stems become gnarled and twisted.
 Neglected hedgerows on the other hand have become so tall they have lost their shrub layer and are in danger of collapse.
-A hedgerow that has reached either of these extremes will need rejuvenating either by laying or by coppicing, planting up gaps as necessary.
-The hedgerow can then be kept dense and healthy for many years before it is ready to be rejuvenated once more.
+A hedgerow that has reached either of these extremes will need rejuvenating.
+Once rejuvenated we then have the opportunity to keep the hedgerow dense and healthy for many years before it is ready to be rejuvenated by laying or coppicing once more.

-Using this approach a hedge may take many tens of years to complete a full cycle of growth, and at all times during this remain healthy and functional.
+Incremental height increase is the key to the hedge management cycle, sympathetically allowing a hedgerow to progress slowly through its natural growth cycle without putting it under damaging stress.
+It also promotes a dense healthy hedgerow and extends the period between rejuvenation.
+Using this approach a hedgerow may take many tens of years to complete a full cycle of growth, and at all times during this remain dense, healthy and functional.
 For example by increasing the cutting height by 10cm every three years, it will take over 30 years for the hedgerow to gain only a metre in height.
-Incremental trimming is the key to this approach, sympathetically allowing a hedgerow to progress slowly through its natural growth cycle without putting it under damaging stress.